 Dual Nationality:

 A person who is a national of two countries at the same time is considered a dual nationality.
 You are required to follow the laws of both countries.
-In addition to having a U.S. passport, you may be required to have a passport for the other country as well.
-If these entry requirements are not followed, you may be denied entry into that country or other foreign countries, or you may be subject to unexpected hardships.
+In addition to having a U.S. passport, you may also be required to have a passport for the other country.
+If these entry requirements are not followed, you may be denied entry into that country or other foreign countries or be subject to unexpected hardships.

 Enroll in the Smart Traveler Enrollment Program (STEP):

-When traveling outside the United States, enroll in STEP with the U.S. Department of State.
-This will inform the State Department of the dates and location of your travels.
+Enroll in STEP with the U.S. Department of State when traveling outside the United States.
+This will inform the State Department of the dates and locations of your travels.
 In the event of an emergency, disaster, or acts of terrorism, they can quickly contact you and provide assistance.
 You can enroll on the U.S. Department of State’s website.